 (2) The applied vertical bending stress, $\sigma_a$ , is to be determined along the hull girder in a similar manner as in Pt 2, Ch 1, 402.
 1 of the Rules for the Classification of Steel Ships. of the Rules, by substituting the design vertical ice bending moment for the design vertical wave bending moment.
-The ship still water bending moment is to be taken as the maximum sagging moment.
+The ship still water bending moment is to be taken as the permissible still water bending moment in sagging condition.